yegor256/blog/_drafts/exceptions.md

 ---
 layout: post
-title: "Catch Me If You...
+title: "Catch Me If You ...
 Can't Do Otherwise"
 date: 2015-06-14
 tags: oop
 place: Dallas, TX
 description:
   Catching an exception must be your last resort;
-  a properly designed application would catch exceptions only in one place.
+  a properly designed application would catch exceptions in one place only.
 keywords:
   - exception catching
   - catch exception